F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 The critical variable is not whether a Safety Car deploys - it will - but when.
 An early Safety Car in the first 15 laps compresses the field and triggers the race-defining strategy split.
 A mid-race VSC creates the free pit window that has handed the race to drivers outside the top two on at least two occasions in Miami's short history.
 A late Safety Car with 10 laps remaining triggers chaos with limited tyre sets available.

 In 2024, Norris won from P5 specifically because a mid-race Safety Car deployed at the moment he needed it most, allowing him to pit from extended stint, emerge ahead of Verstappen on fresher rubber, and hold on.
 In 2025, three VSC periods redistributed track position repeatedly - McLaren's pit wall called every one of them correctly and took maximum points from the Sprint weekend as a result.
+In 2026, the early Hadjar/Gasly Safety Car compressed the field but didn't change the outcome - Antonelli was already away from pole, and Mercedes called the restart timing right.

 | SC / VSC Scenario | Impact on Betting Markets |